Cyprus Company Registration — EU, 15% Tax

 In Cyprus, you get the benefits of EU business conditions, low taxes, and a fast licensing process.
 As a member of the EU, Cyprus gives you direct access to European...

-Read moreNominee services
+Read moreNominee services on Cyprus

 Nominee services in Cyprus allow international owners to operate lawfully while maintaining privacy, as only directors, secretary, and registered shareholders appear on public records, with UBO data filed confidentially with...